 Recently, we were at a beautiful state park in Texas where a nearby group left their campsite filled with empty beer cans and other trash.
 We saw park rangers cleaning up and taking photographs as evidence for an expensive fine that would be soon to come.

 While this was an extreme case, please be considerate of other campers.
 Some people mistakenly believe that it’s okay to leave biodegradable items on the ground such as orange peels, nutshells, and apple cores.
 But it is not a good practice, and in many cases, it is considered littering.
 Please put all items you’re disposing of in trash or recycling containers.

 It Doesn’t Have To Be A Power Struggle

 Another way to help the environment is by reducing your power consumption.
 Not only can it reduce your costs, but also reduce the need for power production.

-According to the U.S. Energy Information Administration, only 11% of energy produced in the United States in 2017 was from renewable sources.
+According to the U.S. Energy Information Administration, only 11% of the energy produced in the United States in 2018 was from renewable sources.
 And even renewable energy sources have impacts on the environment.

 Here are some easy ideas to consider for your next RV camping trip to help reduce energy consumption:

 - Enjoy more of the outdoors and less of your electronic devices.
 Unplug them when not in use.

 - Turn off lights when not in use.
 Consider replacing regular light bulbs in your RV with more energy-efficient LED lighting.